 Without being able to find peace and a relaxed confidence within myself, it is very difficult to have meaningful relationships with others on a one to one, or to build healthy communities.

-Being able to understand, notice, and express what I need in any relationship is the core of nonviolent communication.
-Often it feels really difficult to do.
+Being able to understand, notice, and express what I need in any relationship is at the core of nonviolent communication.

 As a youngster many of us are encouraged to push past difficulty, to ignore, deny and repress our inner self doubts that show up.